Osorio21/SearchIt/README.md

 + Category
 + City,State
 + Max # of Results
-+ SOrt by
++ Sort by

 Confroms to both the UIPickerViewDelegate and UIPickerViewDataSource protocols.
-Along with the aforementioned, this view controller contains code for background color properties and for splitting location input into separate city and state strings.
+Along with the aforementioned, this view controller has code for background color properties and for splitting location input into separate city and state strings.
 Text field code is found in the *InputField* file in the *View Objects* folder.
 Code for custom text label and custom button is found in the *InputLabel* and *TransitionButton* files in the *View Objects* folder, respectively.
 Input button is coded to present the *BusinessTableViewController* upon being pressed after all text fields are filled.

 ##### > ITCPickerConfig